Riga Airport (RIX) - Passenger Terminal Extension

 Part of Latvia’s ambition to become the Baltic's new international hub

-One Works has been appointment to design the expansion of Latvia’s Riga Airport.
-The airport is now entering the first phase of an ambitious development project, which includes the construction of a new passenger terminal with a capacity of 10 MAPS over five years.
+One Works had been appointed to design the expansion of Latvia’s Riga Airport.
+The airport is now entering the first phase of an ambitious development project (Runway 2027), which includes the construction of a new passenger terminal with a capacity of 12 MAPS over five years.

 |Client:||Riga International Airport|